syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/internationalization.md

 ---
 layout: post
-title: Internationalization in ##Platform_Name## Common Component
+title: Globalization in ##Platform_Name## Control
-description: Learn here all about Internationalization in Syncfusion ##Platform_Name## Common component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Globalization in Syncfusion ##Platform_Name## control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Internationalization
+control: Globalization
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Internationalization
+# Globalization

-The `Internationalization` library provides support for formatting and parsing date and number objects using the official [Unicode CLDR](http://cldr.unicode.org/) JSON data.
-The `en-US` locale is set as default _culture_ and `USD` is set as default _currencyCode_ for all Essential JS 2 components.
+ Globalization is the combination of adapting the control to various languages by parsing and formatting the date or numbers (`Internationalization (L18N)`), adding cultural-specific customizations and translating the text (`Localization (L10N)`).
+The `American English (en-US)` locale is set as default _culture_ and `USD` is set as default _currencyCode_ for all Syncfusion ASP.NET Core controls.

 ## Loading Culture Data

-It requires the following CLDR data to be loaded using `loadCldr` function for cultures other than `en-US`.
+It requires the following [CLDR](http://cldr.unicode.org/) data to be loaded using `loadCldr` function for cultures other than `en-US`.

 | File Name | Path |
 | ------------- | ------------- |